learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-07/lectures/intro-to-jquery/LECTURE.md

 ### jQuery Intro

-+ We can use vanilla Javascript to manipulate the DOM, but it's a lot easier to use jQuery.
++ We can use vanilla JavaScript to manipulate the DOM, but it's a lot easier to use jQuery.
 + So what is jQuery?
   + jQuery is a JavaScript library
 + What is a library?